detec/SF5JSF/README.md

 Different Maven profiles are required to use different database types/schemas for development, production and integration tests.
 Openbox SF-5 settings editor uses following Maven profiles:

-	- dev 	Development profile, database url is jdbc:postgresql://localhost:5432/sf5jsfdev.
+	- dev 	- development profile;
-			This database url is used in Eclipse-based container deploy.
-	- test 	Profile for additional integration tests, run with Cargo Maven plugin with Postgre database server, database url is jdbc:postgresql://localhost:5432/sf5jsftest.
+	- test 	- profile for additional integration tests, run with Cargo Maven plugin;
-	- prod 	Profile for production builds, database url is jdbc:postgresql://localhost:5432/sf5jsf.
+	- prod 	- profile for production builds;
-	- openshift Profile for deployment in an OpenShift cloud.
+	- openshift - profile for deployment in an OpenShift cloud.

 ## Tests notice ##